petepm/petepm.github.io/music/synchronized-seasoning/index.md

 emotions incurred therein.

-I'm not totally sure if the album fully realized the vision I had for it when I first started on it, but that's probably the point.
+I'm not totally sure if the album fully realized the vision I had for it when I first started on it way back in 2013 or something, but that's probably the point.
 It started off as little inklings of ideas and these all had to be filled in and fully developed along the way, and it would have turned out much differently if I had forced myself to finish it all